muggy8/tensura-tl/v9/1_intermission_en.md

 "First is Souei, you are ˝secret operative˝<sup name="ref-1">[1](#onmitsu)</sup> right?
 Fighting in the middle of everyone eyes is out of question."

-Souei realized after I said that, since he's convinved so he didn't complain again.
+Souei realized after I said that, since he's convinced so he didn't complain again.

 I'm glad he didn't say something selfish like participate by disguising.
 But I added something just to make sure.